aws-samples/aws-lambda-es-module-performance-benchmark/README.md

 `git clone https://github.com/aws-samples/aws-lambda-es-module-performance-benchmark`
 2. Change directory:
 `cd ./aws-lambda-es-module-performance-benchmark`
-3. Install dependencies:
-  - `cd ./src`
-  - `npm install`
-  - `cd ..`
-4. Build application:
+3. Build application:
 `sam build`
-5. Deploy the application to your AWS account (deploying provisioned concurrency may take a few minutes to complete):
+4. Deploy the application to your AWS account (deploying provisioned concurrency may take a few minutes to complete):
 `sam deploy –-guided`

-6. Take note of the API Gateway URL in the Outputs section.
+5. Take note of the API Gateway URL in the Outputs section.

 ![Outputs](./static/outputs.png)